devth/devth.github.com/about.md

 Obsessed with discovering better ways of expressing solutions to programming problems.
 I abhor unsoundness, boilerplate, repetitive code and senseless abstraction.
-This has led me down a path of ongoing language discovery, from:
+On a path of ongoing language discovery, from:

-- my early dark ages in Perl, JavaScript¹, Lingo and VB
+- early dark ages in Perl, JavaScript¹, Lingo (wat) and VB
 - middle ages in C# and ActionScript 3, Ruby and Python, Java
 - up to modern day using Scala with Scalaz (investigating Cats), Clojure and ClojureScript, Datalog (via Datomic), some Swift
-- playing with Haskell, Eta, Elm and any other mind-bending languages that come to my attention
+- playing with Haskell, Eta, Elm and any other mind-bending languages that come along

-The past several years I've been on a quest to bring more rigor to my understanding and use of programming, and have become a bit of a Functional Programming zealot in the process, though my understanding of Category Theory is a work in progress.
+Part time Pure Functional Programming zealot & Category Theory student.

 Most of my post topics are areas I wanted to better understand, and writing about them was a way to achieve that.
-I don't claim to be an expert in everything I write about.
-Please give me feedback, good or bad!
+I don't claim to be an expert.
+Please give me feedback, good or bad, but especially bad.
 If you'd like to chat, I usually hang out on freenode.net as `devth`, or you can Tweet [@devth](https://twitter.com/devth).

 I currently work remotely on a globally-distributed team for a seed-stage